 - Missed dose: Call your doctor or pharmacist for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how cefoperazone works.
 Tell your doctor if you are taking a blood thinner (including warfarin) or other antibiotics (including aminoglycosides).

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, or a history of stomach or bowel disease, including colitis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, malabsorption problems (including cystic fibrosis), poor nutrition status, or a history of alcohol abuse, or stomach or bowel disease, including colitis.
 Tell your doctor if you had an allergic reaction to penicillin.

 - This medicine may cause the following problems: